ndevilla/iniparser/README.md

 ## I - Overview

 This modules offers parsing of ini files from C.
-See the complete documentation in HTML format: from this directory, open the file `html/index.html` with any HTML-capable browser.
+See the [complete documentation](https://iniparser.gitlab.io/iniparser-meta/) in HTML format.

 Key features: